aergoio/aergo/cmd/brick/README.md

 ## Debugging

-If you build in debug mode, you can use `os, io, debug` modules which is not allowed in release mode.
+If you build in debug mode (`make debug`), you can use `os, io, debug` modules which is not allowed in release mode.
 There is no limit to which debugger to use, but brick provides built-in debugger using customized [clidebugger](https://github.com/ToddWegner/clidebugger).
 For debugging purpose, brick has extended commands.

 ### setb (brick / debugmode)

 Set a breakpoint to the contract.
-When vm reach the line of breakpoint during a call or query of a contract, it enters debugmode. contract_name is optional in debugmode. `setb <line> [contract_name]`
+When vm reach the line of breakpoint during a call or query of a contract, it enters debugmode only. contract_name is optional in debugmode. `setb <line> [contract_name]`

 ### delb (brick / debugmode)